-Gloucester gets in your blood.
-Whether it’s the rugged coastline, hidden coves, and beaches, or rich living history, there’s something about this seafaring town at the end of the world that stays with you.
+Whether it’s the rugged coastline, hidden coves, and beaches, or rich living history, there’s something about the seafaring town of Gloucester at the end of the world that stays with you.

 While it may seem that much of Gloucester’s appeal lay in its past, a day here reveals a community very much growing into itself.
 The steady flow of artists and craftsmen means the city is constantly evolving into something new, even as it remains proudly tied to the sea.

-Here are my three reasons to take a day trip to Gloucester.
+Here are five good reasons to take a day trip to Gloucester.

 Across the street, check out Vintage 211, quite literally hidden in the lower floor of an old ramshackle building jutting out over the harbor.
 Inside the space is packed with furniture, clothing, and random odds-and-ends.
 Want a tweed jacket for $30?
 This place has 20 of them.